michelesr/thesis/src/ci-cd.md

 - Password: `*********`
 - Email: `superuser@example.org`

 Settings are confirmed with `Install Gogs` button.
-Then a normal user account will be registered through the `Register` button:
+Then a normal user account has to be registered through the `Register` button:

 - Username: `Mike`
 - Email: `mikefender@cryptolab.net`